List of highest-grossing musical films: Highest-grossing musicals by year

-Highest-grossing musical film series and film franchises
+Highest-grossing film franchises

 Note that the following gross figures are nominal, not adjusted for inflation, and do not take into account increasing ticket prices.

 A series must have at least two theatrically released films.
-The Lion King sits top grossing $3.36 billion, while Frozen has the best average with $1.37 billion per film.
+The Lion King sits top grossing $3.36 billion, while Frozen has the best average with $1.37 billion per film and is the only franchise where every film has grossed $1 billion.